BerattCelikk/Prediction_Notes/Linear Regression/linear_code_explanation.md

 # Make predictions with the model
 predictions = model.predict(future_features)

-Key Point:
+Tips:

-Prediction Process: When predicting prices for future days, keeping the moving averages constant helps make the predictions more realistic.
+Prediction Process: While forecasting future prices, maintaining the last observed values of moving averages ensures realistic predictions.

-Data Preparation for Future Predictions: A new dataset containing moving averages and day counts for the next 7 days is created, and the model uses this data to make predictions.
+Data Preparation for Future: We create a new dataset containing future days and moving averages, which is used for the predictions.

 ---

-6. Visualizing Results
+📊 6.
+Visualizing the Results

-We visualize the predicted Bitcoin prices for better understanding.
+We visualize the predicted Bitcoin prices alongside the actual prices.

 # Get the last actual closing price and date
 last_close = btc_data['Close'].iloc[-1]